exurd/spanglish/README.md

 ## Usage

-spanglish requires the packages 'googletrans' and 'hyper' You can install the packages via 'pip install -r requirements.txt'.
+spanglish requires the packages 'googletrans' and 'hyper'.

+You can install the packages via 'pip install -r requirements.txt'.

 To get help you can use the -h parameter: